ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 **8. Extra credit**
     Login to [https://apigee.com/edge](https://apigee.com/edge)

-    Go to API Proxies
+    Go to API Proxies.
 You should see an API Proxy created by the PCF Service Broker- with the following name `edgemicro_cf-{your_initials}_helloapi.YOUR-SYSTEM-DOMAIN`

 	You will also see `edgemicro-auth` API Proxy.
 Where requests are sent to for authentication.
 As edge microgateway does validation, you can see the validation calls coming to this API Proxy

     Select the API and select `TRACE` tab on the top right Click on the `Start Trace Session`, the green button on the top left Send a request to the same endpoint, as you did in step 2